eldad1221/quickbeutils/README.md

 ### All sorts of utilities

+* Sending emails
-* Sending emails and Slack messages
+* Sending Slack messages and files
 * Work with environment variables
+* Convert time to human format
+* Retry mechanism